YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/COPINS.md

 program counter for initialization or jumps.

-They are transferred to the program counter whenever strobe address **COPJMP1** or **COPJMP2** are written.
+They are transferred to the program counter whenever strobe address [COPJMP1](COPJMP2.md) or [COPJMP2](COPJMP2.md) are written.
 In addition COP1LC is automatically used at the beginning of each vertical blank time.

 It is important that one of the jump registers be initialized and its jump strobe address hit, after power up but before coprocessor DMA is initialized.
-This insures a determined startup address, and state.
+This insures a determined startup address, and state.ss, and state.